Boundary Issues – the Hot New Malady Du Jour

 Granted, that may have been more ten years ago than now, but clearly the shame of being solo still remains.
 Just look at the size of bridal magazines, with their BIGGER is BETTER advertising.
 Clearly, this propaganda is working overtime to keep girls half my age panting after the matrimonial state.

 Maybe it’s time we threw off this stigma of solo.
-Any hindrances that once were, are now gone, and singlehood is a valid lifestyle choice… So it would be apropos given the New Year, for us to point the finger and poke back at those bastards who imply that we are less than if we don’t have men in our lives.
+Any hindrances that once were, are now gone, and singlehood is a valid lifestyle choice.
+So, it would be apropos given the New Year, for us to point the finger and poke back at those bastards who imply that we are less than if we don’t have men in our lives.
 Maybe it’s time we look shame squarely in the eyeball, and say:

 I'm lonely, I'm horny and I'm proud!